envision-projects/envision-projects.github.io/content/mechanical/double-action-out-the-front-comb.md

 ![](/images/da-otf-rev3-1-.png)

-A﻿s you move the trigger slide to the opposite position you retract the locking pawl and eventually release the comb.

-A﻿s you are moving the trigger slider, you are building up spring pressure in the spring in the comb
+A﻿s you are moving the trigger slider, you are building up spring pressure in the spring in the comb.
+Simultaneously, you will retract the locking pawl after enough spring pressure is built, releasing all that energy in the comb.

 ![](/images/screenshot-2022-10-06-095716.png)

+Shaded part represents the trigger slider

+N﻿otice that the arrow points to two shaded pieces, these are ONE part.
+As you move the trigger slider back, you charge up the spring, and eventually the flanges retract the pawl back into the body and send the comb flying back.